Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 \subsection{Twisted ETQFT}

-Finally, our main result asserts that the Dijkgraaf-Witten model can be understood as factorized into the classical field theory and the 2-linearization ``quantization functor'' we have just defined.
+Finally, our main result asserts that the DW model can be understood as factorized into the classical field theory and the 2-linearization ``quantization functor'' we have just defined.

 The theory itself, as described originally by Dijkgraaf and Witten \cite{DW}, is given in more explicit detail by Freed and Quinn \cite{freed-quinn}, particularly in the situation of manifolds with boundary, which is the case where an ETQFT is most appropriate.
 This is the description to which we will refer here when speaking of the DW model.
-In particular, much of the description is in section 4 of \cite{freed-quinn} which describes its construction as a modular functor.
+In particular, much of the description we use is in (\cite{freed-quinn}, Sec.
+4) which describes its construction as a modular functor.

 We will describe how it is derived from the 2-functor we have given as our ETQFT.

 \begin{theorem} Given a finite gauge group $G$ and 3-cocycle $\omega \in Z^3(BG,U(1))$, the symmetric monoidal 2-functor